anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 > The issue is that when SQLite attempts to acquire a lock in the middle of a transaction and there is another connection with a lock, SQLite cannot retry the transaction.
 Retrying in the middle of a transaction could break the serializable isolation that SQLite guarantees.
 Thus, when SQLite hits a busy exception when trying to upgrade a transaction, it **doesn’t fallback to the busy_handler, it immediately throws the error and halts that transaction**.

-The bolded part explains why the request failed even though we weren't near the timeout.

 Let's look at the view in my example and see what's going on step by step:

 ```python